rchampourlier/deck.automatic.js/README.md

   played or paused, and a boolean parameter is passed in with a value of true if the slideshow is now running or false if it is now paused.

-## Known issues
-* Pausing on the last slide will only pause after it cycled back to the first slide (if cycle is enabled).
-* Restarting from a pause on the one-before-last slide will cycle back to the first slide without playing the last one.

 ## License

 MIT License